singhrakeshgkp/spring-data-elasticsearch/elastic-search-basic.md

 - Following digram is representation of cluster with two primary shards 0 and 1 and 2 replica shards per primary shards.
  <img src="/es-cluster.png" width="600"/>

-- Replica(R) shards do only read operation and only copy data from their primary shard........
+- Replica(R) shards do only read operation and only copy data from their primary shard id
-- Primary(P) shards do readh/write operation..........
+- Primary(P) shards do readh/write operations for doc_ids that are hashed to them.
+- Nodes are physically independent of each other.

 ### Elastic Search Index
 - if u want more data in index, u have to add more shards.